tkaden4/aleph-old/README.md

 # Aleph #

-Aleph is a high level programming language intended for use in systems development.
-It features static typing, generics, first class functions, and an ANSI C99 output.
-It emphasizes ease of use, C compatibility, and efficiency.
+Aleph is a high level programming language that offers highly expressive code through a functional procedural paradigm.
+Although currently it compiles to C, but is being migrated to the Karat VM.

 ## Examples ##